EKET Storage combination with legs, white/wood, Show measurements specifications

 A movable shelf makes it easy to adapt the space to your storage needs.

-Wooden legs gives a natural look to your EKET combination and makes it easier to keep the surface under your storage clean.
+Wooden underframe gives a natural look to your EKET combination and makes it easier to keep the surface under your storage clean.

 Different wall materials require different types of fasteners.
 Use fasteners suitable for the walls in your home.